Stiffstream/restinio/README.md

 But if `asio::ioservice` runs on a single thread there is no need to use `asio::strand` because there is no way to run callbacks in parallel.
-So in such cases it is enough to use `asio::executor` directly an eliminate overhead of `asio::strand`.
+So in such cases it is enough to use `asio::executor` directly and eliminate overhead of `asio::strand`.

 ## Request handling